Captive bred seahorses for sale

 Aquatictec@aol.com

-We also have over 600 unbelievably colored 3 month to 3 year old coral fragments for sale from $19.99 and up
+We do have over 600 unbelievably colored 3 month to 3 or more year old coral fragments for sale from $19.99 and up

 Fish & Coral Ordering Information:

-Boxes and outer packs are $6.50, icepacks $1.00, heat packs $1.00 each.
-Items with a * are not guaranteed.
+Boxes and outer packs are $8.50 and up, icepacks $1.50, heat packs $1.50 each.
 We can ship via FedEx next day air or airport to airport.
 Live arrival is guaranteed on direct flights only (Check with your local airport.
 We ship from Cleveland Hopkins CLE).
-Minimum order for airport to airport $200.00 We can ship dry goods with your livestock.
+Minimum order for airport to airport $250.00 We can ship dry goods with your livestock.

 Report DOA's within 1 hour of arrival to 800-526-7258 from your home phone.